avivekariya18/delta_demo/README.md

 # delta_demo
-it is only for learning git
+it is only for learning git.

+done